top of page

 Trickle up & Trickle Down - Fashion Trends

-Image: Trend Hunter
+Image: Image Hunter

-Trickle Down Theory: The trickle-down effect can be seen as an antithesis to the trickle-up effect.
+Trickle-Down Theory: The trickle-down effect can be seen as an antithesis to the trickle-up effect.
 Although the theory itself has only appeared since the 1950s under the title trickle-down effect, the concept can be traced back to Georg Simmel and Thorstein Veblen.
-The trend becomes affordable to general masses when its novelty wears out and the price falls gradually – by which time, the elite sections switch to new fashion trends – which again trickle down to masses with time, thereby enabling a continuous fashion cycle that flows from elite sections to lower economic classes.
+The trend becomes affordable to the general masses when its novelty wears out and the price falls gradually – by which time, the elite sections switch to new fashion trends – which again trickle down to the masses with time, thereby enabling a continuous fashion cycle that flows from elite sections to lower economic classes.

 Image: The Devil Wears Prada Copyright (c) 20th Century Fox Film Corp.

-17 views0 comments
+5 views0 comments

 bottom of page